jesse-silbert/jesse-silbert.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a PhD student at the Princeton University Department of Economics interested in labor markets, industrial organization, market design, higher education, and information economics.
+I am a Ph.D. student at the Princeton University Department of Economics interested in labor markets, industrial organization, market design, higher education, and information economics.

 In addition to economics, I am passionate about weird music and good food.